Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.55).
+- The Tigers' 4.54 team ERA ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 15th in baseball in home runs given up (154 total, 1.2 per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (157 total, 1.2 per game).

-- Skubal makes the start for the Tigers, his 10th of the season.
-He is 3-2 with a 4.06 ERA and 50 strikeouts through 44 1/3 innings pitched.
+- Wentz makes his first start of the season for the Tigers.

-- The left-hander's last time out was on Wednesday against the Chicago Cubs, when he went six innings, surrendering four earned runs while giving up six hits.
+- The 25-year-old left-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.